Putting people at the heart of our research to create real-world impact.

 Read the story : Rapid testing for acute coronary syndromes.

-Read the story : Identifying and managing cardiovascular risk in rural Indonesian communities.
+Read the story : Investigating obesity and cardiovascular disease.

 Achieving successful outcomes in patients with heart and circulatory disease.